pacak/bpaf/src/docs2/derive_show_asm.md

---frozen                 -- Requires Cargo.lock and cache are up to date --locked                 -- Requires Cargo.lock is up to date --offline                -- Run without accessing the network --intel                  -- Generate assembly using Intel style --att                    -- Generate assembly using AT&T style Select artifact to use for analysis
+--frozen                 -- Requires Cargo.lock and cache are up to date --locked                 -- Requires Cargo.lock is up to date --offline                -- Run without accessing the network Select artifact to use for analysis
 --lib                    -- Show results from library code --test=TEST              -- Show results from a test